jcmgray/quimb/docs/index.rst

 Indices and tables
 ------------------

-The following sections contain the full reference API for the all the functions, classes and modules within ``quimb``.
+The following sections contain the complete listing of functions, classes and modules in ``quimb``.

 * :ref:`genindex`
 * :ref:`modindex`